 |Assistance in case management||✓||✓|

 Across all models of integrated care, a specialty staff is critical for improving treatment outcomes, retention in care, and quality of life for patients.
-Social work and case management staff are vital to facilitating communication among providers, monitoring treatment outcomes, recognizing concerns that may not present during clinic visits, and connecting Veterans to important resources necessary for continued engagement in care as well as overall health outcomes.
+Social work is vital to facilitating communication among providers, monitoring treatment outcomes, recognizing concerns that may not present during clinic visits, and connecting Veterans to important resources necessary for continued engagement in care as well as overall health outcomes.
 Liaison with mental health and substance use staff also is crucial, as primary care is responsible for many patients with comorbid disorders who may not have been diagnosed or treated for MH/SUD.

-Integrated care models also utilize Tele-Mental Health services to facilitate access to and delivery of MH/SUD services, especially with regard Veterans who face significant barriers to accessing care.
-Increased use of telehealth could significantly increase Veterans' access to mental health services by addressing critical barriers to care such as stigma, distance from care providers, and disability.
+Integrated care models also utilize Tele-Mental Health services to facilitate access to and delivery of MH/SUD services.
+Telehealth can help address critical barriers to care such as stigma, distance from care providers, and disability.

 Specialty Care Access Network--Extension for Community Health Outcomes (SCAN-ECHO), which was created as part of VHA's commitment to transform its delivery of specialty care services, is an example of a current integrated care model in VHA.
 SCAN-ECHO is designed to allow specialists to electronically connect with primary care providers in rural and remote locations.
-The model utilizes teleconsultation via clinical videoconferencing equipment to allow health care specialists from a regional VA Medical Center health center to provide expert advice to VA providers in rural health care settings.
-SCAN-ECHO has made it possible for patients with complex medical conditions such as hepatitis C to receive health care from their local providers without the potential barrier of traveling to a referral center.
+The model utilizes teleconsultation via clinical videoconferencing equipment to allow specialists from a regional VA Medical Center to provide expert advice to VA providers in rural settings.

 Serving Veterans: A Resource Guide